hienhuynh2026/PAN-casechallenge2/README.md

 Tests mock all external services (Groq, Gemini).
 No API keys needed.

-## Known Limitations

-- Scoring gate remains deterministic keyword/section heuristic for explainability
-- Resume parsing quality depends on extracted PDF text quality
-- Gemini free-tier quotas can throttle embedding calls on heavy usage (mitigated by caching and batching)
-- No auth/multi-tenant isolation (single-user local workflow)
-- Embedding vectors are stored in a JSON file, not a vector database (sufficient for ~100 jobs)
-- Learning resource links are curated/preset (~20 skills + role category hints); skills outside those maps get no links without a web search API

 ## AI Disclosure

 **Did you use an AI assistant?** Yes.
 I used Claude Code (Copilot-style, powered by Claude Opus 4.6).